GlodBlock/ExtendedAE/src/main/resources/assets/extendedae/ae2guide/epp_intro/assembler_matrix.md

 - Interior composed of Assembler Matrix Pattern/Craft/Speed Core.

 A valid Assembler Matrix must contain at least one pattern core and craft core.
+It must be completely filled and can't be hollow.
 When Assembler Matrix is correctly formed and powered, the lines on Assembler Matrix Frame will turn blue.

 ## Assembler Matrix Core